paunovgeorgi/EldenBoostApp/README.md

 ======================

 This application was developed as a graduate project for SoftUni's C# Web Development career program.

-It's built using C# on ASP.NET Core 8, with Entity Framework Core (EFCore) as the ORM and Microsoft SQL Server (MSSQL) as the database server.
+The application is built using C# on ASP.NET Core 8, with Entity Framework Core (EFCore) as the ORM and Microsoft SQL Server (MSSQL) as the database server.
 It features custom CSS and JavaScript for styling and interactivity.
-About EldenBoostApp

 -------------------

 The **EldenBoostApp** is an Elden Ring game boosting application.
 Before diving into the technical details, let's first understand what a game boosting service is.